bdunko/Charon-s-Obol/notes/Obol/Data/Monsters.md

 	- [x] Kobalos - Unlucky/damage
 	- [x] Arae - Curse/no damage
 	- [x] Harpy - Blank/damage
-	- [ ] Trojan Horse - Destroy this and spawn two smaller monsters (Obol spawns Obol, but don't allow this to spawn as Obol if possible) / Blank a coin.
+	- [ ] Trojan Horse - Destroy this and spawn two smaller monsters (Obol spawns Obol, but don't allow this to spawn as Obol if possible) / no damage
 	- [ ] Eidolon - Make each enemy coin Unlucky + Damage
 	- [ ] Hyperborean - Freeze random + Lose Souls
 	- [ ] Gadfly - Gain Thorns / small damage. increase this damage slightly.
+		- [ ] scale the obol to diobol for higher denoms
+		- [ ] damage scaling should be handled uniquely
 	- [ ] Strix - Increase tails penalty (by a substantial amount, more than damage)+ Damage
 	- [ ] Lamia - bury a coin for 2 payoffs / lose souls
-	- [ ] 11
-	- [ ] 12
+	- [ ] Erymanthian Boar - 2x damage/Bury this coin for 2 payoffs.
-	- [ ] 13
+	- [ ] Spartoi - upgrade this/damage
 - [ ] Elite - happy with these
 	- [x] Chimera - Ignite/2x damage
 	- [x] Siren - Freeze tails/curse